Numerical simulations of jet launching and breakout from collapsars: Discussion

 In the literature, the propagation of GRB jets from collapsars has been investigated through hydrodynamical simulations, where the jet is not self-consistently launched from the stellar core.
 Instead, it is commonly assumed that the jet has already emerged from the iron core, and its injection is implemented through strong jump conditions imposed at the core surface \citep[e.g.,][]{Begelman1989, Morsony2007, lopezcamara2013, lopezcamara2016, Hamidani2017, decolle18b, Matsumoto2019, harrison18, Gottlieb2020_hydro_jets, Suzuki2022, Pais2022, urrutia22_3D}.
 These studies explore how the choice of initial jet parameters, such as the opening angle $\theta_j$, luminosity $L_j$, injection time $t_j$, and specific enthalpy $h_j$, affects jet propagation.

-These parameters collectively control the energy balance between the jet and the stellar envelope, characterized by the ratio $h_{\rm j}\Gamma_{\rm j}\rho_{\rm j}/\rho_{\rm envelope}$ \citep[e.g.,][]{Matsumoto2019}.
+These parameters collectively control the energy balance between the jet and the stellar envelope, characterised by the ratio $h_{\rm j}\Gamma_{\rm j}\rho_{\rm j}/\rho_{\rm envelope}$ \citep[e.g.,][]{Matsumoto2019}.
 This ratio governs whether the jet behaves as cold (kinetically dominated) or hot (thermally dominated), with significant implications for cocoon formation and expansion.

 A critical point of comparison between hydrodynamical jets and those launched magnetically from a central engine is identifying the dominant energy component after the jet traverses the iron core.
-The energy balance at this interface provides an indicator for relating the properties of jets imposed at the iron core surface to those self-consistently launched from the bh horizon.
+The energy balance at this interface provides an indicator for relating the properties of jets imposed at the iron core surface to those self-consistently launched from the BH horizon.
 We argue that the dominant energy form at $r \sim 10^8$~cm is the key criterion for jet-launching approaches.
 Thus, a detailed understanding of energy conversion processes on these scales is essential to validate thermal or kinetic jets at the launching point at such distances.
-However, our results (Fig~\ref{fig:fraction_and_radial_energy}) do not show evidence of rapid conversion from magnetic to kinetic energy at the scale of the iron core: thermal energy remains a significant component on the jet.
-Consequently, kinetically dominated jets (see KD models in \citet{urrutia22_3D}) are not self-consistent with our collapsar scenario.
+Our results (Figure~\ref{fig:fraction_and_radial_energy}) suggest that conversion from magnetic to thermal (or kinetic) energy at the scale of the iron core may be possible.
+Consequently, thermal and kinetically dominated jets (see PD and KD models in \citet{urrutia22_3D}) could be self-consistent with our collapsar scenario.